 The idea that the love in your relationship has expired is a difficult thought for one to stomach.
 When love turns into hate and fondness into bitterness, and when negative sentiment override seems to be dominating your interactions, it’s likely a good time to question whether or not it’s worth staying in a relationship that simply may not be making you (or your partner) happy.

 In these instances, the best thing partners can do is to walk away.
-In a recent interview, John Gottman was asked what advice he would give his younger self.
-His response?
-“Get out of bad relationships sooner.”
+When asked what advice Dr. John Gottman would give his younger self, he replied, “Get out of bad relationships sooner.”

-Sometimes our relationships get us so turned around that we can’t tell if it’s time to leave or not.
-But our breakthrough research with thousands of couples has discovered five telltale signs that can predict—with over 94% accuracy—whether a couple will break up within the next four years.
+Sometimes relationships get so turned around that you can’t tell if it’s time to leave or not.
+But your breakthrough research with thousands of couples discovered six telltale signs that can predict with over 94% accuracy whether a couple will break up within the next four years:

 The easiest way to tell if a relationship has passed its expiration date is to listen to the Story of Us couples share about their relationship’s history, philosophy, struggles, and achievements.
 If their memories are mostly positive, even with a fair dose of negativity regarding regrettable incidents, then there’s hope.
 But if negativity takes over—if it becomes difficult, even impossible, to remember the good times and couples focus only on the bad—then that’s what we call the “Story of Us Switch.”